 - Because of limitations inherent in the matching process, the results may be incomplete.

 How Handshake anonymises candidate data

 Once you have prepared a file with a list of applicants and have validated its format, Handshake will anonymise all fields in the file that could be used to identify the exact candidate.
 Specifically, Handshake will run an SHA-256 hashing algorithm on the First Name, Last Name, and Email fields in the file.
 This process will transform plaintext names and emails into 64-character hexadecimal values that are functionally impossible to decrypt.

 As an example, “John Doe” would read as “6cea57c2fb6cbc2a40411135005760f241fffc3e5e67ab99882726431037f908” after hashing.
 You will be able to view a preview of these hashed values for verification before any data is transferred to Handshake.

 File validation and hashing take place in your browser on your computer.
 Handshake does not receive any data from your local system until after hashing and you explicitly click the button to upload.

 What happens to your hashed data after it is uploaded?

 Once the above process is complete, the original hashed file is deleted from Handshake’s system.
-Handshake does not hold on to the original file any longer than necessary to identify matching Handshake accounts.
+Handshake keeps the original file for only as long as needed to match Handshake accounts.
 Unmatched records are never shared or stored.